mikeli94cn/mikeli94cn.github.io/_posts/2026-08-14-what-is-system-programming-chatgpt.md

 And that is probably the most important underlying principle of system programming: **understanding and controlling the boundary between software and the physical machine.**

-# how to learn system programming in a systematical order?
+# how to learn system programming systematically?
 Yes.
 And I would learn **application programming differently from system programming**.

 For system programming, the natural direction is: